mstkyvz/mstkyvz/README.md

 Full-Stack Developer
 --------------------

-eg: I've been learning to code for 5 years, after switching careers.
+I've been learning to code for 7 years, after switching careers.
 I started with HTML, but have really found a passion for backend development...

 * 🌍  I'm based in Turkey
 * 🖥️  See my portfolio at [Linked](http://www.linkedin.com/in/mstkyvz/)